Growing up in a Chinese family

 1 spring onion

-2 tablespoon or ginger and garlic paste (pound equal lengths of ginger and garlic cloves together)
+garlic paste (pound equal lengths of ginger and garlic cloves together)

 3-4 leaves of Chinese Leaves